Get Out in 48 Hours

 Get the best of Kamloops with adventure, dining and letting loose all in 48 hours.

-Check into your hotel of choice and then enjoy dinner at a local hotspot like Cordo and relax with a gin flight on the patio.
+Check into your hotel of choice and then enjoy dinner at a local hotspot like Brownstone Restaurant and relax with a rustic, locally sourced charcuterie in their gorgeous courtyard.
 If tacos are more your fancy, they are perfectly paired with a craft brew at Iron Road Brewing.

 Head downtown to catch some free live music every night at Riverside Park in July and August.
 From folk to rock to blues to country, the music will make you get up and dance the night away.
 Grab an ice cream cone from Scoopz Ice Cream & Parlour and walk alongside the South Thompson River on the Rivers Trail.